RandColors/project-guidance/README.md

-SUpercollider project for lights and speakers
+Supercollider project for lights and speakers